ricardo12377/golang_webapi/README.md

 <h3>Description</h3>

-<em>A real rest api created with golang and any natives packages</em>
+<em>A real rest api created with golang and any natives packages and JWT authentication.</em>